dtluther/Daily-Projects/practice.md

             ```
 * Addtitional things to learn:
     * There is also a `curry` method for Ruby, apparently (which I think makes sense now knowing that a proc is similar to a callback in JS?)

+### Active Record Callbacks

+#### Available Callbacks
+A list of the available Active Record callbacks listed in the order in which they get called during their respective operations:
+    * Creating and object:
+        * `before_validation`